US rejects Iranian claim of naval interaction in Gulf of Oman – KION546

 US rejects Iranian claim of naval interaction in Gulf of Oman

-US officials rejected a claim from Iran’s Revolutionary Guard that they had prevented the US Navy from confiscating Iranian crude oil aboard a tanker in the Gulf of Oman.
+The US strongly rejected Iran’s accusation that the US Navy had tried to confiscate Iranian crude oil aboard a tanker in the Gulf of Oman, with Pentagon spokesman John Kirby calling the claims “absolutely, totally false and untrue.”

-Two officials say the Navy was monitoring an incident, which happened last week, when several Iranian fast boats approached a Vietnamese-flagged tanker and boarded the ship in international waters.
-The Iranian forces then sailed the ship into Iran’s territorial waters, the officials said.

-The US was monitoring the situation, but there was no interaction between the two US destroyers in the area and the Iranian fast boats, such as warning shots or contacts between the vessels, one official said.

 Iran had said that US forces boarded a tanker, unloaded crude oil onto another tanker, before IRGC Navy carried out a “heliborne operation on the stolen ships deck” and directed it back to Iranian territorial waters.

+He said the only seizing that had been done was “by Iran.”

+“I would add that Iran’s actions, the ones that are true, of them illegally boarding and seizing a vessel, constitute a blatant violation of international law that undermines freedom of navigation and the free flow of commerce,” Kirby said.

-The US is trying to better understand where the vessel and its cargo came from, the official added, and whether transferred oil at some point along its route.
+The US is trying to better understand where the vessel and its cargo came from, one US official added, and whether oil was transferred at some point along its route.

+The recent back-and-forth between the US and Iran comes as long-delayed nuclear talks are poised to restart November 29 in Vienna, Austria.

+The talks have been on a months-long hiatus, a result of Iran electing a new President and then assembling a new negotiating team to participate in discussions to revive the 2015 nuclear deal.

 The-CNN-Wire

-Note: This story has been updated with comments from Pentagon spokesman John Kirby and State Department spokesman Ned Price.